 Children’s Home Foundation

 The Children’s Home Foundation (CHF) is a diocesan ministry which provides scholarships to students on the Eastern Shore.
 The scholarships are for students attending vocational or technical schools and are based on financial need.
 The CHF also provides “camperships” to needy children.
 The CHF Board meets with guidance counselors at local high schools to identify students who may qualify for scholarships.
 Also, non-traditional students are often referred by various members of the community.
-Nance duPont and Martha Austin, members of Christ Church parish, are also members of the board of directors along with many other women from the Diocese of Easton.
-For more information, please contact Nance duPont at 410-745-5010 or email@example.com.
+Members of Christ Church parish, serve on the board of directors along with many other women from the Diocese of Easton.

 Episcopal Relief & Development